-An organisation can attach a statement requested under IPP 6.6 in multiple ways, including:
+An organisation can attach a statement requested under IPP 6.6 in multiple ways.
+For example, the organisation could:

-- Placing a file note on the record;
+- place a file note on the record;

-- Include the statement in a related record;
+- include the statement in a related record; or

 The organisation should ensure it is clear to anyone who accesses the information that the accuracy is disputed and the reason why the organisation has decided not to correct, delete or add the information as requested by the individual.